 Following worship, the books are taken out for reading.
 The child is often ritually taught to write for the first time on rice spread on a plate.
 Cultural programs are also organized on this day.

-One of the most popular festivals associated with the goddess Saraswati is the Hindu festival of Vasant Panchami.
+One of the most popular festivals associated with Goddess Saraswati is the Hindu festival of Vasant Panchami.
 It is celebrated on the fifth day of the Hindu calendar month of Magha.
 This day is also known as Saraswati Puja and Saraswati Jayanti.

 Colors